vtortola/WebSocketListener/README.md

 The client provides means to read and write messages.
 With the client, as in the underlying `NetworkStream`, is possible to write and read at the same time even from different threads, but is not possible to read from two or more threads at the same time, same for writing.

-`AcceptWebSocketAsync` should be in a loop to continuously accept new clients, also wraped in a `try/catch` since errors in the negotiation process will be thrown here.
+`AcceptWebSocketAsync` should be in a loop to continuously accept new clients, also wrapped in a `try/catch` since errors in the negotiation process will be thrown here.
 Take a look to the [simple host tutorial](https://github.com/vtortola/WebSocketListener/wiki/WebSocketListener-Echo-Server-Example).

 #### Receiving messages
 With the client we can *await* a message as a readonly stream: